-- (41) LEVEL WARNING SYSTEM This system consists of four red indicator lights.
+- 41 LEVEL WARNING SYSTEM This system consists of four red indicator lights.
 These lights come on when the respective leveling jack is not fully retracted.
-All four lights should be off when the jacks are retracted. - 42 REAR LANDING At the ON position this switch turns ON the landing lights in the front right and left panels just behind the front tires.
+All four lights should be off when the jacks are retracted. - 42 REAR LANDING Light Switch At the ON position this switch turns ON the landing lights in the front right and left panels just behind the front tires.
 These lights shine toward the rear of the coach so are called Rear Landing Lights.
-Note that a small blue indicator lights when the switch is ON. - (43) HEADLIGHT The Headlight switch serves three functions.
+Note that a small blue indicator lights when the switch is ON. - 43 HEADLIGHT Switch The Headlight switch serves three functions.
 Pulling up to the first position (halfway) will turn on the parking lights, and the lights for each gauge in all dash panels.
-Turn counterclockwise to increase or clockwise to decrease the brightness of gauge illumination.
+Turn counter-clockwise to increase or clockwise to decrease the brightness of gauge illumination.
 Pull to the second position (all the way out) and the headlights will come on also.

-44 TAG AXLE PRESSURE - The tag axle suspension pressure is factory set 35
+44 TAG AXLE PRESSURE - The tag axle suspension pressure is factory set at 36-40 psi on PT-36 and 40-45 psi on PT-40 coaches.